 Bossiney Haven Beach

 Description:Bossiney Haven is a small pleasant sandy cove below steep cliffs, on the North Cornwall coast.
 At low tide, the beach extends east to nearby Benoath Cove.
 The beach is completely underwater at high tide.
 There is good coast path walking east to Rocky Valley, which is a narrow valley with impressive cliffs.
+Update 2022 - Bossiney Haven is now closed due to unstable cliffs.

 Safety:Strong rip currents.
 No lifeguards.
 See Beach Safety Guide.